lprfernandes/learning_net/ASP.NET Core.md

         }

 ## Custom Model Binding
-Whenever the object is too complex to the default model binder Extend IModelBinder that implements BindModelAsync.
+Whenever the object is too complex to the default model binder.
+Extend IModelBinder that implements BindModelAsync.
 In the example we want to create a custom model binder that joins firsName and lastName props as a person.PersonName